im-open/create-code-coverage-status-check/README.md

           ignore-threshold-failures: false              # Default: false
           line-threshold: 99                            # Default: 0, which means thresholds are not applied
           branch-threshold: 98                          # Default: 0, which means thresholds are not applied

+      - name: Fail if there were coverage failures
+        if: steps.coverage-check.outputs.coverage-outcome == 'Failed'
+        run: |
+          echo "There were code coverage threshold failures." exit 1
 ```

 ## Recompiling